Which Purina Pro Plan Sport Recipes

 And lastly, this recipe includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

-Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.
+Since vitamin K isn’t required by AAFCO in its nutrient profiles, we question the use of this item in any canine recipe.

 As a group, the brand features an average protein content of 33% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 38% for the overall product line.

-And a fat-to-protein ratio of about 65%.
+And a fat-to-protein ratio of about 64%.

 Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to other dry dog foods.

-Purina Dog Food
+Purina Pro Plan Dog Food Recall History

 - Purina Beneful and Pro Plan Dog Food Recall (3/11/2016)